jameslittle230/jameslittle.me-nextjs/content/blog/24-2021-work-setup.md

 {% /note %}

 I have two computers on my desk: my personal computer and my work laptop.
 I got an M1 Mac Mini (16 GB memory, 1 TB storage) pretty much immediately after the Apple event when they were announced, and it absolutely screams through anything I throw at it.
 I got the Mac Mini because it was the only M1 machine that could drive two external displays.
-At first, I was nervous about switching to a desktop-only machine after using laptops for nearly ten years, but it hasn't been nearly as disruptive as I expected.[^laptop] My work laptop lives in a vertical stand and I pretty much constantly use it in clamshell mode, mostly to save space.
+At first, I was nervous about switching to a desktop-only machine after using laptops for nearly ten years, but it hasn't been nearly as disruptive as I expected.{% footnote %}I still keep my old laptop kicking around when I really need it, but the aforementioned pandemic has reduced the number of times I need to bring a computer from place to place.
+Once that computer dies, I'll pick up one of the new Macbook Pros—you should be impressed with the self-control I've exhibited in not buying one yet.{% /footnote %} My work laptop lives in a vertical stand and I pretty much constantly use it in clamshell mode, mostly to save space.

+{% figure layout="wide" %}
 {% image src="2021-desk-post/DSC05397.jpg" /%}
+{% /figure %}

 Connected to that computer is a [Caldigit TS3](https://www.caldigit.com/ts3-plus/), which is a fantastic Thunderbolt hub.
-Every day, I take the wire coming out of the Caldigit and move it between the Mac Mini and the work laptop.[^displaycable] That Caldigit connects to my AV setup, to my wired ethernet, and to my keyboard, trackpad, and wireless mouse transponder, and gives me a place to plug in my SD cards when I need to import photos and a place to plug in extra USB stuff.
+Every day, I take the wire coming out of the Caldigit and move it between the Mac Mini and the work laptop. {% footnote %}Technically, I also switch the input on the vertical 24" monitor from DisplayPort to HDMI.
+See, the M1 Mac Mini can only power two monitors if they're both connected to the on-device IO, so I keep an HDMI cable between that monitor and the Mac Mini, and a DisplayPort --> USB-C cable between it and the work laptop.
+It's fine, but I'd be excited to upgrade to a personal computer that can drive two monitors from the Caldigit so I'd only have to do _literally one thing_ to switch between the two machines.{% /footnote %} That Caldigit connects to my AV setup, to my wired ethernet, and to my keyboard, trackpad, and wireless mouse transponder, and gives me a place to plug in my SD cards when I need to import photos and a place to plug in extra USB stuff.
 This thing is rock solid and looks relatively nice-looking—I'd recommend it.

 ## Peripherals